 Both brokers and carriers have to pay subscriptions to access different load boards.
 It offers brokers an easy way to quickly pair loads up with trucking companies.
 After all, the more loads a freight broker can move, the more money they can make.
 It's also advantageous for carriers as it's basically a way for them to always find work.

 Many brokers use load boards as a way to establish relationships with different trucking companies.
-From here, they know who will most likely be interested in specific loads, making it even easier to pass them off and get things moving as quickly as can be.
+From here, they know who will most likely be interested in specific loads, such as ones that will transprot freight that requires a flatbed trailer.
+This makes it even easier to pass them off and get things moving as quickly as can be.

 Some freight brokers choose to work from home rather than joining a freight brokerage company.
-This is possible thanks to the way that this job works.
-Technically speaking, clients and brokers don't have to meet face-to-face.
+Thanks to the nature of this job, freight brokers are granted this flexibility. l Clients and brokers don't have to meet face-to-face.
 Everything can be discussed through messages or over the phone, so deals can still be struck, and fees can be agreed.

 There's nothing wrong with hiring a freight broker that works from home.
-After all, they possess the same qualifications as someone working within a company.
 However, it's a good idea to exercise caution when considering hiring someone in this position.